getting off benzodiazepines

 Aftercare:

 Sobriety is a lifelong process, and finishing rehab is only the beginning.
-For you to avoid relapse, you need to use what you’ve learned in treatment and maintain healthy habits.
+To avoid relapse, you must use what you’ve learned in treatment and maintain healthy habits.
 This includes:

 • Recognizing and trying to avoid things that trigger the urge to use.